Vimux/Mainroad/README.md

 [Params]
   subtitle = "Just another site" # Subtitle of your site.
 Used in site header description = "John Doe's Personal blog about everything" # Site description.
+Used in meta description
+  #copyright = "John Doe" # copyright holder, otherwise will use site title
-Used in meta description opengraph = true # Enable OpenGraph if true twitter_cards = true # Enable Twitter Cards if true readmore = false # Show "Read more" button in list if true
+  opengraph = true # Enable OpenGraph if true twitter_cards = true # Enable Twitter Cards if true readmore = false # Show "Read more" button in list if true